qianyilun/cmpt409/hw6/readme.md

 # Problem CitySlickers

 ## (a) how to store data
-By reading the input, generate a adjacency matrix to present each edge and weight.
+* Generate a adjacency matrix to present each edge and vertices.
+* Creat a class to contain the weight of corresponding edges

 ## (b) Description methodology
 1. Store the graph